kirschbaum-development/nova-chartjs/README.md

 After setup, include `HasNovaChartjsChart` trait in the model for which you want to display the chart.

-You must also define a `getNovaChartjsSettings` function in the model which should rturn the required settings for the Chart.
+You must also define a static `getNovaChartjsSettings` function in the model which should return the required settings for the Chart.

 ```php
 use KirschbaumDevelopment\NovaChartjs\Traits\HasNovaChartjsChart;